aliciagallego/tfm_aliciagallego/README.md

 - **4sUDRBseq**: scripts for processing transcription elongation rates (data from this work, some scripts from Fuchs et al. 2014).
 - **ChMeRIPseq**: scripts for processing information about m6A levels in chromatin-enriched RNAs (ChMeRIP) (data from Fernandez-Justel et al. 2021).
 - **CheRNAseq**: scripts for processing expression levels in chromatin-enriched RNAs (cheRNA) (data from Fernandez-Justel et al. 2021).
-- **Correlations**: scripts for the correlation analyses between different sequencing experiments analyzed in this work.
 - **H1_Cao_data**: scripts for processing information about levels of H1c and H1d histone variants (data from Cao et al. 2013) across RefSeq coding-genes.
 - **RNAPII_ChIPseq**: scripts for processing RNAPII occupancies and RNAPII pausing indexes (RNAPII-ChIP sequencing) (data from Fernandez-Justel et al. 2021).
 - **Rates_Maslon_data**: scripts for processing information about transcription elongation rates (data from Maslon et al. 2019) and m6A levels across Ensembl coding-genes.